How many of you have been planning to travel for SOOO long, but was too lazy to proceed with the planning part of their trip?

 - Buy a transportation pass according to the number of days that you’ll be spending.
 And note that in some countries you pay a reduced price if the weekend is included in the pass, and that in some countries you pay a travel pass per day, per week or per month.

-To help you plan on budget trips, check my 5 tips for traveling the world on budget
+To help you plan budget-friendly trips, check my 5 tips for traveling the world on a tight budget